deval-patel/ollehtO_Py/README.md

 If you want a visual representation of the rules of this game check this video out!
 [Othello Rules](https://youtu.be/lO2pEK33SSw)

+**Extending the Game**

+The best way to extend this game is through the implementation of new AI.
+To do so, you will have to:
+1. Add a new move strategy in *player_moves* file
+2. Create a new AI class in the *othello.Player* package
+3. Implement a new controller that supports this AI

+Example: Implement a new AI named *Einstein* that takes the smartest move available.

+*Step 1:* Add a new move strategy in *player_moves* file

+    We implement a new method inside the *PlayerMoves* class that analyzes the board and determines the smartest move available on the board.

+    Example:

+        def smartest_move(self) -> tuple:
+            """ Returns the smartest move on the board.
+            """

+            #Your algorithm here

+*Step 2:* Create a new AI class in the *othello.Player* package

+    We create a new AI python file named *player_einstein* that extends the *Player* class inside the *Player* folder that calls the new move method implemented earlier inside a get_move function.

+    Example:

+    PlayerEinstein(Player):
+        """ An AI Player that plays at a hard difficulty.

+        === Private Atributes ===
+        #Attributes here
+        """

+        #Initializer here

+        def get_move(self) -> tuple:
+            """ Returns the smartest move.
+            """

+            return PlayerMoves(self._othello, self._character).smartest_move

+    !
+Note: All AI classes MUST have a get_move function.
+Otherwise, the controller will crash trying to call a get_move that does not exist

+*Step 3:* Implement a new controller that supports this AI

+    Inside the *Controllers* folder, we will create a new user_vs_einstein file that contains the UserVSEinstein class which extends the Controller class.
+This new class will also instantiate the second player as a PlayerEinstein

+    Example:

+    class UserVSEasy(Controller):
+        """
+        This class is responsible for instantiating the human and einstein AI players and running the controller through the main class
+        """

+        def __init__(self):
+            """
+            Initialize a human player and an einstein AI
+            """

+            super().__init__()
+            self.player_one = PlayerHuman(self.othello, Board.player1)
+            self.player_two = PlayerEinstein(self.othello, Board.player2)

+        def main():
+            """
+            Run this controller
+            """

+            othello_controller = UserVSEinstein()
+            othello_controller.play()

+        if __name__ == "__main__":
+            main()

 **High-Level Documentation**